capgemhon/cosmosdbtest/README.md

 These are 10 tasks to try and complete below:
 # Tasks

-// TASK 1: Replace the AuthorizationKey with your Cosmos DB account key to try and connect to local database (with Cosmos DB Emulator if possible)
+// TASK 1: Replace the AuthorizationKey with your Cosmos DB account key to try and connect to local database (if possible).
+If you cant connect, can you type use the method GenerateRandomBase64String with 32 bytes instead below and remove const.

-// TASK 2: Add FamilyDatabase as the value to DatabaseId and add FamilyContainer as the value to ContainerId
+// TASK 2: Add FamilyDatabase as the value to DatabaseId and add FamilyContainer as the value to ContainerId.
+What is the purpose of const keyword?

 // TASK 3: Write a try catch block to handle CosmosException specifying Cosmos DB error: error message, then Exception specifying General error: error message